Aníbal Acevedo Vilá: Young Bill and 1998 Plebiscite

 In 1998, Acevedo Vilá participated in a campaign against the Young Bill, a proposed legislative project in the U.S. Congress that sought to resolve the political status of Puerto Rico by defining each proposed status option and calling for a series of referendums.
 Although the referendum called for in the project would have included the option for Puerto Rico to remain a Commonwealth, the option would have to be renewed by island voters every ten years, until they opted for independence or statehood.

 Although the project was not approved, Puerto Rico's elected officials under Governor Pedro Rosselló organized a non-binding plebiscite to define Puerto Rico's political status, in which Puerto Ricans were given five options: Commonwealth, associated republic, Statehood, Independence from the United States, or "none of the above".

 Acevedo Vilá and his party believed the definition of the commonwealth option was incorrect because it defined the current political status as territorial.
 His party campaigned for the "none of the above" option, which ultimately garnered the majority of the votes.
-(See Puerto Rican status referendums for more information.)
+(See 1998 Puerto Rican status referendum for more information.)

-Resident Commissioner (2000–2004)
+Resident commissioner (2000–2004)

-In 1999, Acevedo Vilá became Vice-President of the PPD, as the current Mayor of San Juan, Sila Calderón assumed the Presidency and became the candidate for Governor of Puerto Rico.
-Acevedo Vilá settled to be the candidate for the Resident Commissioner position, but he was challenged by José Alfredo Hernández Mayoral, son of former Governor and Acevedo Vilá's mentor, Rafael Hernández Colón.
+In 1999, Acevedo Vilá became vice-president of the PPD, as the current mayor of San Juan, Sila Calderón assumed the presidency and became the candidate for Governor of Puerto Rico.
+Acevedo Vilá settled to be the candidate for the resident commissioner position, but he was challenged by José Alfredo Hernández Mayoral, son of former governor and Acevedo Vilá's mentor, Rafael Hernández Colón.
 Acevedo Vilá won the primary held on 14 November 1999 with 54% of the votes.
-The next year, Acevedo Vilá defeated Carlos Romero Barceló, the incumbent Resident Commissioner, while Sila Calderón became the first female Governor of Puerto Rico defeating the PNP candidate, Carlos Pesquera.
+The next year, Acevedo Vilá defeated Carlos Romero Barceló, the incumbent resident commissioner, while Sila Calderón became the first female governor of Puerto Rico, defeating the PNP candidate, Carlos Pesquera.

 Acevedo was sworn in at the Washington Capitol Building on 3 January 2001.
 Among the legislative measures helmed by Acevedo were the assignment of equal funds for education and the Medicare program in Puerto Rico.

 In mid-2003, Governor Sila M. Calderón announced she would not seek a second term on the following year's elections.
-José Hernández Mayoral again surfaced as the likely party's candidate for Governor for the 2004 elections.
+José Hernández Mayoral again surfaced as the likely party's candidate for governor for the 2004 elections.
 The Party General Council agreed and decided to put Acevedo to run for Mayor of San Juan.
-However, months following the announcement, Hernández Mayoral widthdrew from the race, citing personal matters, and Acevedo Vilá announced he would run for the Governor's seat.
-On 14 August, he was again elected as President of the Party.
+However, months following the announcement, Hernández Mayoral withdrew from the race, citing personal matters, and Acevedo Vilá announced he would run for the governor's seat.
+On 14 August, he was again elected as president of the party.